Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 # Conclusion

-Pyflyby’s utilities are designed to improve developer efficiency and materially reduce the impact of interruption on productivity.
+Pyflyby's utilities are designed to improve developer efficiency and materially reduce the impact of interruption on productivity.
 Its value, however, is broader than that.
 Pyflyby expands what is capable within the Python ecosystem and has helped identify a number of limitations and bugs in Python and IPython